isralduke/thatbook/22-song-of-songs.md

 #### The Beloved to Her Lover:

-> <a name="5:3">5:3</a> “I have already taken off my robe—must I put it on again?
+> <a name="5:3">5:3</a> “I have already taken off my robe — must I put it on again?
-> I have already washed my feet—must I soil them again?”
+> I have already washed my feet — must I soil them again?”
 > <a name="5:4">5:4</a> My lover thrust his hand through the hole,
 > and my feelings were stirred for him.
 > <a name="5:5">5:5</a> I arose to open for my beloved;
-> my hands dripped with myrrh—
+> my hands dripped with myrrh —
 > my fingers flowed with myrrh
 > on the handles of the lock.
 > <a name="5:6">5:6</a> I opened for my beloved,